EPIC v. DOJ (The Mueller Report)

 The Mueller Report(s)

-On March 22, 2019, Attorney General Barr confirmed that Mr. Mueller had delivered the Special Counsel's final report concerning Russian interference in the 2016 presidential election.
-That report, which has not yet been made public, is required by 28 C.F.R. § 600.8(c):
+On March 22, 2019, Attorney General Barr confirmed that Mr. Mueller had delivered the Special Counsel’s final report concerning Russian interference in the 2016 presidential election.
+That report is required by 28 C.F.R. § 600.8(c):

 EPIC’s FOIA Request calls for the public disclosure of this final report.
 However, the Special Counsel is permitted or required to disclose information about its investigation by other means, as well.
 Under 28 C.F.R. § 600.8(a)(2), the Special Counsel must provide annual status reports to the Attorney General: